emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

  #### Manually added queues

-  - when having integrations which contain **manually added queues** within the **jms server flow** they should be checked.
+  - when having integrations which contain **manually added queues** within the **JMS server flow** they should be checked.
   - usually used in entry flows which split messages.
 After the migration has ended, the manually added queues will be replaced with the message bridge and the h2 message store which might change the result delivered by the flow.

   Note that Artemis does not have the JMS queue configurations settings section as HornetQ component anymore.
 In Artemis a queue is linked to an address.
-In eMagiz we configured that queues are created automatically and deleted automatically when needed.
+In eMagiz, we configured that queues are created automatically and deleted automatically when needed.
 That means that you don’t need to configure anything to make this work.
 Your manually added queue will be created when a message is sent to that destination or a consumer tries to connect to that queue.
-On the other hand, the queue will be deleted when they have both 0 consumers and 0 messages.
-You will notice that the queue is deleted when you see in the logging “No Dead Letter Address configured for queue”.
+On the other hand, queues will be deleted when they have both 0 consumers and 0 messages.
+You will notice that the queue has been deleted when you see in the logging “No Dead Letter Address configured for queue”.

  #### Special HornetQ headers